brenes/twitter-purge/README.md

 =============

 A systematic way to remove your tweets because we all say dumb things.
 This script will delete all your tweets after an specific number of days that you can change.
+Well, in fact, not all the tweets since the Twitter API only return the last 3,200 published ones.

+The rest of them are in a limbo.
+They won't be accessible through your timeline if someone aved them (as in fav them) they can read them.

 ![Birdy](birdy.png)